Blog vs. SEO-Optimized Blog

 -

 SEO is one of the smartest ways to bring in steady revenue over time.
-It works while you sleep day after day, month after month, and year after year.
-From online orders, store visits, and phone calls, your site keeps delivering.
-Google never takes a day off, so your business keeps growing around the clock.
-When your business shows up in search results, it has the chance to make sales every single day–all because of the power of SEO.
+When your business shows up in search results, your website has the chance to make sales every single day–all because of the power of SEO.

 -